Zilfimian/Econometrics-Tutoring-24/Exam_3.md

 # Question 4

 Studying the Impact of Exercise on Mental Health

 a) Why might you expect a positive correlation between regular exercise and improved mental health?

 b) Would a positive correlation necessarily show that regular exercise causes improved mental health?
 Explain.

+# Question 5

+A manager wants to know how employees feel about the new office policies.
+The manager asks the first 5 employees who arrive at work on Monday to give their opinions.
+The manager concludes from their responses that employees are generally satisfied with the new policies.

+a) What is the sample?
+What is the population?
+b) Could you identify any problems with choosing the sample in this way?